 DOC9.4.10.8 The DNO shall reconfigure the DNO’s Distribution System such that it is in an appropriate state of readiness to enable the Anchor Generator to re-energise the intended part of the DNO’s Distribution System in accordance with the DRZP.
 To enable this process to take place, the DNO may need to change the topology and status of the DNO’s Distribution System.
 Reconfiguration of the DNO’s Distribution System prior to energisation of the relevant part of the DNO’s Distribution System may be achieved conventionally or via fully automatic means which could include a Distribution Restoration Zone Control System, as required by the DRZP.
 Where a Transmission Licensee is party to the DRZP, the DNO shall liaise with the relevant Transmission Licensee as part of this process to ensure that relevant parts of the Transmission System can be configured in accordance with the DRZP and energised from the Distribution Restoration Zone.

-DOC9.4.10.9 The DNO shall inform NGESO (and the relevant Scottish Transmission Licensee in the case of a Scottish Distribution Restoration Zone) when it has contacted the Anchor Generator and other relevant Restoration Contractors in accordance with the DRZP and provide an indicative time of when its System and associated Equipment is in a position to be re-energised and the expected time at which the Anchor Generator will be in a position to re-energise the intended section of the DNO’s Distribution System.
+DOC9.4.10.9 The DNO shall inform the ISOP (and the relevant Scottish Transmission Licensee in the case of a Scottish Distribution Restoration Zone) when it has contacted the Anchor Generator and other relevant Restoration Contractors in accordance with the DRZP and provide an indicative time of when its System and associated Equipment is in a position to be re-energised and the expected time at which the Anchor Generator will be in a position to re-energise the intended section of the DNO’s Distribution System.

 DOC9.4.10.10 When the DNO has reconfigured the DNO’s Distribution System it will contact the Anchor Generator to confirm and agree a time for the Anchor Generator to operate their Power Generating Module(s) so as to energise the required section of the DNO’s Distribution System.
 Where subsequently the Anchor Generator or DNO needs to change the agreed energisation time as a result of an unforeseen event the Anchor Generator and DNO will agree a revised energisation time.

-DOC9.4.10.11 On determining an agreed energisation time, the DNO will inform NGESO (or the relevant Scottish Transmission Licensee) of the time when the Anchor Generator’s Power Generating Module(s) is scheduled to energise the intended section of the DNO’s Distribution System.
-Should this scheduled time subsequently change, the DNO will inform NGESO (or the relevant Scottish Transmission Licensee) as necessary and provide an indication of any revised re-energisation time and the reason for the change.
+DOC9.4.10.11 On determining an agreed energisation time, the DNO will inform the ISOP (or the relevant Scottish Transmission Licensee) of the time when the Anchor Generator’s Power Generating Module(s) is scheduled to energise the intended section of the DNO’s Distribution System.
+Should this scheduled time subsequently change, the DNO will inform the ISOP (or the relevant Scottish Transmission Licensee) as necessary and provide an indication of any revised re-energisation time and the reason for the change.

 DOC9.4.10.12 At the agreed re-energisation time as detailed in DOC9.4.10.11, the DNO will contact the Anchor Generator and issue an instruction for the Anchor Generator to energise a section of the DNO’s Distribution System unless the instruction is delivered via fully automatic means which could include a Distribution Restoration Zone Control System.